mritunjaysharma394/vowpal-wiki/Command-line-arguments.md

 To average the gradient from \(k\) examples and update the weights once every \(k\) examples use `--minibatch \(k\)`.
 Minibatch updates make a big difference for Latent Dirichlet Allocation and it's only enabled there.

 `--feature_mask` allows to specify directly a set of parameters which can update, from a model file.
-This is useful in combination with --l1.
-One can use --l1 to discover which features should have a nonzero weight, then use --feature_mask without --l1 to learn a better regressor.
+This is useful in combination with `--l1`.
+One can use `--l1` to discover which features should have a nonzero weight, then use `--feature_mask` without `--l1` to learn a better regressor.

 # Weight Options